parsakamali-tech/Superstore-Analysis/README.md

 customers(customer_id [PK], customer_name, segment, city, state, country) products(product_id [PK], product_name, category, sub_category, price)
 orders(order_id [PK], order_date, ship_date, customer_id [FK], product_id [FK], quantity, sales, profit)
-See schema.sql
+See sql/schema.sql

----

-## Key Questions Answered with SQL
+ Key Business Questions (SQL)

-- SQL queries are in analysis.sql
+ SQL Queries are written in sql/analysis.sql

-    1. What are the total sales and profits?
+    What are the total sales and profits?
 What is our profit margin?

-    2. Have monthly sales trends been growing?
+    Have monthly sales trends been growing?

-    3. When did we have the highest monthly sales?
+    When did we have the highest monthly sales?

-    4. Which product categories bring the most revenue and profit?
+    Which product categories generate the most revenue and profit?

-    5. Which states are most profitable?
+    Which states are the most profitable?

-    6. Are there products with high sales but low profit margins?
+    Are there products with high sales but low profit margins?

-    7. How long does it take to ship orders, by category?
+    How long does it take to ship orders, by category?

----

-## Visualizations & Analysis
+ Visualizations & Analysis

-See analysis.ipynb
+ View in notebook/analysis.ipynb

 Sample charts include:

-    - Line plot of monthly sales trend
+     Line chart: Monthly sales trend

-    - Bar chart of sales & profit by category
+     Grouped bar chart: Sales & profit by category

-    - Horizontal bar chart of average shipping delays by category
+     Horizontal bar chart: Average shipping delay by category

-    - Scatter plot: High sales, low profit products
+     Scatter plot: High-sales, low-margin products

-    - Horizontal bar chart of profit by state
+     Bar chart: Profit by state

-All charts are saved in the plots/ folder
+All output images are saved in the plots/ folder.

----

-## Folder Structure
+Folder Structure

 Superstore-Analysis/
 ├── data/